GafferHQ/gaffer/doc/source/Tutorials/BeginnerTutorial/index.md

 1. Create an Appleseed Color Texture node (_Appleseed_ > _Shader_ > _Texture2d_ > *As_color_texture*).

 2. In the _Node Editor_, point the node to the textures:
-	1. Type `${GAFFER_ROOT}/resources/gafferBot/textures/base_COL/base_COL_` into the _Filename_ value's field.
+    - For the Filename plug, type `${GAFFER_ROOT}/resources/gafferBot/textures/base_COL/base_COL_`.
-	2. Select `mari` from the _UDIM_ drop-down menu.
+    - Set the UDIM plug to _mari_.

-3. In the _Graph Editor_, connect the AppleSeed Color Texture node's ColorOut plug to the Disney Material node's BaseColor plug.
+3. In the _Graph Editor_, connect the Appleseed color texture node's ColorOut plug to the Disney Material node's BaseColor plug.
 Gaffy's textures will now drive the color of the surface shader, and the render will update to show the combined results.

     ![Gaffy with textures](images/viewerRenderTextures.png "Gaffy with textures")

 ### Adding another shader ###

-With the textures assigned, the surface of all of Gaffy's geometry looks the same, because the material shader is applying to everything.
-To fix this, you should create an additional metallic shader and apply it selectively to different parts of the geometry.
+Right now, the physical surface of all of Gaffy's geometry looks the same, because the shader is applying to every component of the geometry.
+To fix this, you should create an additional metallic shader and apply it selectively to different locations.

 Begin by creating another shader:

 1. Create another Disney Material node.

-2. In the _Node Editor_, give the shader some metallic properties:
+2. Give the shader some metallic properties:
-	1. Set Metallic to `0.8`
+    - Set Metallic to `0.8`.
-	2. Set Roughness to `0.4`
+    - Set Roughness to `0.4`.

-3. With the new Disney Material node still selected, create another ShaderAssignment node
+3. With the new Disney Material node still selected, create another ShaderAssignment node.

-4. Click and drag the new ShaderAssignment node onto the connector under the first ShaderAssignment node.
-The new ShaderAssignment node will come after the fist shader in the graph flow.
+4. Interject the new ShaderAssignment node after the first ShaderAssignment node.

     ![A second shader in the Graph Editor](images/graphEditorSecondShaderNodes.png "A second shader in the Graph Editor")